-The Town of North Haven continues to maintain and enhance its role in the field of Emergency Management.
-Items that relate to Emergency planning and its operations are continually monitored and reviewed for its reliability to properly service the Town of North Haven and its residents.
+The Town of North Haven continues to maintain and enhance its role in the field of Emergency Management items that relate to emergency planning and its operations are continually monitored and reviewed for its reliability to properly service the Town of North Haven and its residents.
 The Town maintains a relationship with the State of Connecticut, Department of Emergency Management and Homeland Security (DEMHS).
 We are in continual contact with representatives of this agency in our effort to keep North Haven safe.
 We also maintain a relationship with the Federal Emergency Management Agency (FEMA) for federal issues.

 Residents are reminded that the Town of North Haven has an ordinance regarding building numbering.
 This is in place to allow us to better and properly service you in the event of an emergency.
 All structures are required to be numbered.
 Assistance in complying with the ordinance is available through the Town’s fire department.